LeeJaehun314/EUM-POIRecSys/README.md

 # EUM-POIRecSys
 Welcome!
-This repository is for developing general POI (Position of Interest) Recommendation System with collaboration with EUM-Project.
+This repository is dedicated to the development of a general Position of Interest (POI) Recommendation System in collaboration with the EUM-Project.

 # Roadmap
 - [X] Setup Github